TheGuardianWolf/ThunderbirdTray/README.md

 Leave an issue and I'll take a look.
 You'll notice that there is a disabled configuration button in the context menu.
 I've yet to provide those options.

+## Additional Stuff

+**Thuderbird Icon**

+Attribution to Ura Design for use of the Thunderbird Icon asset: https://ura.design/2018/07/05/thunderbird-style-guide.html.

+The Thunderbird icon is licensed under the [Creative Commons Attribution 3.0 Unported license](https://creativecommons.org/licenses/by/3.0/deed.en).